elBandoler/OBSAutorecord/README.md

 # OBSAutorecord
-A small script for OBS to start/stoprecording automatically based on time
+A small script for OBS to start/stop recording automatically based on time